-If, having spoken to the Headteacher, you are dissatisfied with the outcome of your complaint, you should write to the Chair of the Local Committee ("the LC Chair") within 10 school days, explaining your concern and the steps that have resulted in you taking this course of action.
+If, having spoken to the Headteacher, you are dissatisfied with the outcome of your complaint, you should write to the Chair of the Local Committee ("the Chair") within 10 school days1, explaining your concern and the steps that have resulted in you taking this course of action.

-The LC Chair will acknowledge your complaint in writing or offer a full response within 5 school days.
+The Chair will acknowledge your complaint in writing or offer a full response within 5 school days.
 If further investigation is required, they will acknowledge receipt of your complaint within 5 school days and will advise you that a full response will be provided within 20 school days.
 In cases where the Chair decides further investigation is required they may decide to invite another member of the Local Committee to independently assess whether all the correct information was taken into account during Stage 1.
 This may enable resolution before proceeding to the hearing.

-The LC Chair may invite you to attend a meeting to discuss your complaint and possible solutions or will happen as a result of your complaint.
+The Chair may invite you to attend a meeting to discuss your complaint and possible solutions or will happen as a result of your complaint.

-The LC Chair will explain that the LC has a strategic role, and is responsible for strategic oversight of the school and the Headteacher is responsible for the internal organisation, management and control of the school and for advising on and implementing the Trust and local school policies.
+The Chair will explain that the LC has a strategic role, and is responsible for strategic oversight of the school and the Headteacher is responsible for the internal organisation, management and control of the school and for advising on and implementing the Trust and local school policies.
 The Headteacher is solely responsible for making day to day decisions.

-This stage offers an opportunity for achieving conciliation between all parties and discussions between the LC Chair and the Headteacher will be key to resolving the complaint and agreeing a way forward.
-In reaching this decision, the LC Chair will determine to what extent the issues relate to responsibilities that:
+This stage offers an opportunity for achieving conciliation between all parties and discussions between the Chair and the Headteacher will be key to resolving the complaint and agreeing a way forward In reaching this decision, the Chair will determine to what extent the issues relate to responsibilities that:

-- (a) are delegated to the Headteacher by the Trust Board; or - (b) fall within the LC's remit only; or - (c) fall within the remit of the Trust Board; or
+- (a) are delegated to the Headteacher by the Trust Board; or - (b) fall within the LC's remit only; or - (c) fall within the remit of the Trust Board; or - (d) are within the Headteacher's Terms and Conditions of Employment and relate to the internal organisation, management and control of the school.

-&lt;sup>1 Exceptions to this time frame may be considered on a case by case basis
+1 Exceptions to this time frame may be considered on a case by case basis